GokulGeo/DDP_CourseProject/Earthquake_visualization.md

 User Interface - Interactive Map Visualization
 ========================================================

-This Application is hosted in shinyapps.io and a screenshot of it is available below.
+width: 940
+height: 529
+Interactive map with zooming in/out functions and on click of circle markers, the popup is available with magnitude and depth of the seismic locations.

 ![alt text](quake.png)